The large scale map of York was surveyed between 1849 and 1851 by Captain Tucker R.E. for the Ordnance Map Office.

 This version of the 1852 map has been produced through a collaboration between parallel and the City of York Council.

-Access the York 1852 map: yorkmaps.net/1852 – this version of the map also provides an optional overlay of the current street layout.
+Access the York 1852 map: yorkmaps.net/1852 – the map also provides an optional overlay of the current street layout.
 It’s also georeferenced, which means if you view it whilst you’re in the city you’ll have the option to mark your current location on the map.